Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 # Lesson 3: Contact Interactions

-Start from input file for Lesson 1

-We will add a "table" of thickness 0.1 units on top of the cube (the cube will serve as "a table stand").
+The build on the cube model described in [Lesson 1](./../01_Lesson).
+In this lesson, we will add a "table" of thickness 0.1 units on top of the cube (the cube will serve as "a table stand").

+The following blocks in the inpur file need to be modified.
+The input file can be found in the "abaqus_input_files" folder above.

+## Node definition

-Define additional nodes for the mid-surface of table.
+Under the <em> *NODE </em> block, we define these additional nodes for the mid-surface of table:

 	****
 	**** Nodes for mid-surface of "table"